ketos/sublime-settings/README.md

-sublimeSettingsSnippets
+Sublime Text 2 - sublime-settings Snippets
 =======================

-Sublime Text 2 Snippets for Sublime-Settings Files.
+This is a Collection of Snippets for Sublime-Settings Files.

+Installation

+Goto your Package-Dir (Preferences -> Browse Packages) then

+git clone git@github.com:ketos/sublime-settings.git